2 Standard Deviations Below The Mean

 The Normal Distribution (Bell Curve)

 Many natural phenomena and datasets follow a normal distribution, also known as a Gaussian distribution or bell curve.
-This distribution is symmetrical, meaning the data is evenly distributed around the mean.
+Still, this distribution is symmetrical, meaning the data is evenly distributed around the mean.
 The mean, median, and mode are all equal in a perfectly normal distribution.

-The standard deviation plays a crucial role in defining the shape of the normal distribution.
+The standard deviation makes a real difference in defining the shape of the normal distribution.
 Specifically, approximately:

 • 68% of the data falls within one standard deviation of the mean (mean ± 1σ).